pinellolab/CRISPResso2/README.md

 --suppress_report: Suppress output report (default: False)

-## Troubleshooting
-Please check that your input file(s) are in FASTQ format (compressed fastq.gz also accepted).

-If you get an empty report, please double check that your amplicon sequence is correct and in the right orientation.
-It can be helpful to inspect the first few lines of your FASTQ file - the start of the amplicon sequence should match the start of your sequences.
-If not, check to see if the files are trimmed (see point below).

-It is important to check if your reads are trimmed or not.
-CRISPResso2 assumes that the reads ARE ALREADY TRIMMED!
-If reads are not already trimmed, select the adapters used for trimming under the ‘Trimming Adapter’ heading under the ‘Optional Parameters’.
-This is FUNDAMENTAL to CRISPResso analysis.
-Failure to trim adaptors may result in false positives.
-This will result in a report where you will observe an unrealistic 100% NHEJ in the pie chart in figure 2 and a sharp peak at the edges of the reference amplicon in figure 4.

-It is possible to use CRISPResso with single end reads.
-In this case, select ‘Single end reads’ under the ‘Experimental Design’ heading.

-The quality filter assumes that your reads uses the Phred33 scale, and it should be adjusted for each user’s specific application.
-A reasonable value for this parameter is 30.

-If your amplicon sequence is longer than your sequenced read length, the R1 and R2 reads should overlap by at least 10bp.
-For example, if you sequence using 150bp reads, the maximum amplicon length should be 290 bp.

-Especially in repetetive regions, multiple alignments may have the best score.
-If you want to investigate alternate best-scoring alignments, you can view all alignments using this tool: http://rna.informatik.uni-freiburg.de/Teaching/index.jsp?toolName=Gotoh.
-As input, sequences from the 'Alleles_frequency_table.txt' can be used.
-Specifically, for a given row, the value in the 'Aligned_Sequence' should be entered into the 'Sequence a' box after removing any dashes, and the value in the 'Reference_Sequence' should be entered into the 'Sequence b' box after removing any dashes.
-The alternate alignments can be selected in the 'Results' panel in the Output section.

 ## CRISPResso2 output
 The output of CRISPResso2 consists of a set of informative graphs that allow for the quantification and visualization of the position and type of outcomes within an amplicon sequence.